Written By: Chloe Wilson BSc (Hons) Physiotherapy

 The shaft of humerus can be divided into thirds, the proximal (upper third), middle (mid third) and distal (lower third).

-Midshaft humeral fractures can be classified into different types depending on the location and direction of the break and the associated damage:
+Midshaft humeral fractures can be classified into different types by:

 A displaced humerus fracture is where the bone fragments of the shaft do not line up normally.
 A non-displaced fracture is where normal alignment is maintained despite the fracture line.

-This type of fracture is where the bone has broken due to a disease that has weakened the bone such as metastases.
-With pathological fractures, there may not have been a specific incident that caused the injury, the midshaft humerus fracture may have occurred spontaneously.
+Pathological humerus fractures are where the bone has broken due to a disease that has weakened the bone such as metastases.
+With pathological fractures, there may not have been a specific incident that caused the injury, the mid-shaft humerus fracture may have occurred spontaneously.

-If you doctor suspects a midshaft humerus fracture you will be sent for x-rays.
-X-rays will be taken in different directions, usually from front to back (AP) and from the side (lateral), and both the shoulder and elbow joints should be evaluated for any damage.
+If you doctor suspects a mid-shaft humerus fracture you will be sent for shoulder and arm x-rays.
+X-rays will be taken in different directions, usually from front to back (AP) and from the side (lateral).
+Both the shoulder and elbow joints should be evaluated for any damage.

 Treatment for humerus fractures will vary slightly depending on the location and severity of the fracture, but in most cases, surgery is not required.
 Approximately 90% of humeral shaft fractures unite (heal) without the need for surgery.